One of the objectives of GST was to eradicate cascading effect of taxes which existed under excise, VAT and service tax.

 Goods Received in Installments

-In case you are receiving the goods in lots or installments, then you will only be eligible for ITC when the last & final installment is received by you.
+In case you are receiving the goods in lots or installments, then you will only be eligible for ITC when the last & final instalment is received by you.

 ITC on Debit Notes